geoidesic/bake/docs/en/development.rst

 If you want to modify bake from within another plugin, putting your plugin's bake events in the plugin ``config/bootstrap.php`` file is a good idea.

+.. note:: Cake 4.x plugin architecture does not respect `//config/bootstrap_cli.php`, instead use the `Plugin::bootstrap` method

 Bake events can be handy for making small changes to existing templates.
 For example, to change the variable names used when baking controller/template files one can use a function listening for ``Bake.beforeRender`` to modify the